waynebaylor/realworld-starter-kit/readme.md

 - CommentSection.tsx: for await of(this) works, but while(true) doesn't.
 - ArticleList.tsx: would be nice to have the event listeners inside the for loop, but they don't get removed when iterating
 - GlobalFeed.tsx: for...of(this) when the component doesn't have any props
+- Feeds.tsx: watch() gets called before page() so we don't need to include a refresh()--if we did then the component would get rendered twice and make double the ajax requests.
+- ProfileFeedContent.tsx: using a props variable instead of destructuring leads to TypeError: \_a.next() is not a function, which is weird since it seems like it should work. also detecting if props have changed before making an ajax request is awkward.

 # ![RealWorld Example App](logo.png)